Grilled Cheesus: Critical response

 Robert Canning of IGN felt that "Grilled Cheesus" was too varied tonally, failing to effectively bring together the "true anguish" of Kurt's storyline and "lunacy" of Finn's.
 He rated it 7.5/10, signifying a good episode, though his overall opinion was mixed.
 Canning commented that the Hummels' relationship is "the most affecting" of the show, and praised O'Malley's "outstandingly nuanced" performance as Burt, yet felt that the religious element gave the episode an after school special vibe and almost became "over-the-top preachy and self-important".
-VanDerWerff graded the episode "B−", commenting that she was uncertain whether she genuinely loved it, or was overlooking flaws because it handled the religious element acceptably.
-VanDerWerff stated that it would be easy to criticize Glee, but while television as a whole does not do earnestness well, Glee at its best, as in "Grilled Cheesus", "revels in just how damn earnest it can be".
+St. James graded the episode "B−", commenting that she was uncertain whether she genuinely loved it, or was overlooking flaws because it handled the religious element acceptably.
+St. James stated that it would be easy to criticize Glee, but while television as a whole does not do earnestness well, Glee at its best, as in "Grilled Cheesus", "revels in just how damn earnest it can be".
 James Poniewozik of Time wrote that the episode's premise was "absurdly ambitious", yet felt it was largely successful in being respectful to both atheism and religion.
 He criticized the musical numbers for detracting from the plot, but appreciated the focus on Kurt and Burt, also naming theirs one of Glee's "strongest and most nuanced relationships".

 Lisa Respers France of CNN was dismayed that the episode felt forced, like an Emmy submission showpiece for Colfer.
 She disliked Kurt's angry, "overwrought" reaction to his friends' prayers and the "silly" grilled cheese sandwich subplot, however wished there had been more focus on the "rich, barely tapped vein" of the Sue subplot.
 The Atlantic's Kevin Fallon criticized the episode's lack of subtlety, feeling that in its attempt to be controversial, Glee became a clichéd after school special.
 Fallon had been excited to see religion and homosexuality tackled on Glee, but was disappointed that the end result was "completely devoid of humor", with dialogue "so stilted, wooden, and earnest that the treatment of the subject was largely ineffective and far too easy to make fun of."
 Benigno also commented negatively on the lack of subtlety, deeming it Glee's "biggest flaw".
 He commended Lynch's performance as Sue, however, writing: "It's outrageous how good she is despite having only three scenes of screen time."